Oberhausen–Duisburg-Ruhrort railway: Current situation

 The railway lines built during the 19th century in areas that are now incorporated in the city of Duisburg do not reflect the current passenger traffic flows of the current population and this line has only limited usefulness for passenger transport.

 In the past, freight mainly ran on the line between Duisburg-Ruhrorter Hafen (harbour) freight yard and the large Oberhausen West freight yard (formerly the Oberhausen RHE station).
 The Duisburg-Wedau–Bottrop Süd line of the former Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RHE) connected the two freight yards.
 Today the harbour yard is only connected to the east to the Duisburg-Wedau–Bottrop Süd line.

 Rail service

-The Regionalbahn service RB 36 (Ruhrort-Bahn) was, until recently, operated by the Prignitzer Eisenbahn (PEG), owned by Arriva.
-The travel time for the whole line is twelve minutes.
-There are connections to other trains at Oberhausen Hauptbahnhof.

-The PEG trains are operated with Bombardier Talent diesel multiple units (class 643.2) on one track, with an average speed is 45 km / h.
-The Ruhrort line runs on weekdays at 30-minute intervals and at weekends at 60-minute intervals.
-Between February 2019 and the 9th September 2019, trains were replaced by buses due to a shortage of available staff.
 The Ruhrort line is part of the network of the Verkehrsverbund Rhein-Ruhr (Rhine-Ruhr Public Transport Association).

-In December 2010, the line was taken over by NordWestBahn.
+The Regionalbahn service RB 36 (Ruhrort-Bahn) was, until 2010, operated by the Prignitzer Eisenbahn (PEG), owned by Arriva.
+The travel time for the whole line was twelve minutes.
+There were connections to other trains at Oberhausen Hauptbahnhof.
+The PEG trains are operated with Bombardier Talent diesel multiple units (class 643.2) on one track, with an average speed of 45 km / h.
+The Ruhrort line ran on weekdays at 30-minute intervals and at weekends at 60-minute intervals.
+In December 2010, operations on the line were taken over by NordWestBahn and later by RheinRuhrBahn, both part of the Transdev Group.

+Between February 2019 and 9 September 2019, trains were replaced by buses due to a shortage of available staff.
+With the timetable change on 15 December 2024, the line was again converted to bus operation.